progress4apple/progress.rocks/_drafts/what-s-new-in-v1-3.md

 ### 📱 iPadOS

 Another major improvement is the official support for iPadOS from this release on.
-So if you prefer to keep track of your achievements on your iPad - go for it!
+So if you prefer to keep track of your achievements on your iPad - you now can!

 ...
 BILD von iPad (Portrait) ...